TheOpenSpaceProgram/osp-magnum/README.md

   bus was at while the project files were first created.
 * If there are problems with DPI scaling, then run with command line arguments `--magnum-dpi-scaling 1.0`
+* Some commit messages are kind of verbose, and can be used to help fill a wiki